DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## AAR

-The After-Action Review (AAR) tool provides the possibility to collect data after a Trial has finished and analyse it.
+The After-Action-Review (AAR) tool provides the possibility to collect data after a Trial has finished and analyse it.
 Its main purpose is to facilitate the evaluation of the trialled solutions against the predefined objectives, and to help the participants determine how well they functioned.
 It collects messages (exchanged during Trial), observation reports and takes screen-shots of the applications during their use.

+## After-Action-Review

+The After-Action-Review (AAR) tool provides the possibility to collect data after a Trial has finished and analyse it.
+Its main purpose is to facilitate the evaluation of the trialled solutions against the predefined objectives, and to help the participants determine how well they functioned.
+It collects messages (exchanged during Trial), observation reports and takes screen-shots of the applications during their use.

+## Admin tool

+The admin tool provides the technical administrator of the Test-bed with a overview of all the services that are running.

+Specifically, it contains a distributed error log, allows the administrator to create information exchange topics, and register new solutions or other applications.

 ## AVRO